ShawnNStewart/jekyll-now/_posts/2022-03-20-Assignment6.md

 #### Answer

+The UT Dallas ISSO webpage uses Amazon Connect to serve live chat functionality.
+The Amazon Connect instance is configured to store all chat logs in an S3 bucket in Amazon Web Services, and the chat logs are stored as JSON files.
+Things such as date, agent, and chat text are stored and can be retrieved as needed through the Amazon Connect dashboard by staff members.
+The Amazon Connect dashboard provides user-friendly access to information stored in the database, and is used by staff members (not students or other clients sending chat messages).
+For example, through the dashboard a supervisor can pull a list of all chats answered by a particular agent, including their time stamps and chat details, for review.

 ### Question 2 part i
 Express the following query in SQL using no subqueries and no set operations.
 (Hint: left outer join)